 Here, the large ad pops when you start consuming the content relevant to the ad.
 Sometimes large ads can be effective on social media platforms, like this on YouTube.

-These are the ads you usually see displayed on web pages.
+These are the ads you can see usually displayed on web pages.
 They often appear in the side, top, or bottom sections of websites.
 Publishers broker their ad space with ad networks or you can buy the ad space as you’ll do in a newspaper.

 These are usually found at the sides of SERP or website pages: